F5EMEA/oltra/use-cases/nic-examples/custom-templates/custom-oidc-flow/README.md

 authentication.

 If you attempt to acess the `/protected` resource, you should go through the OIDC flow because the upstream returns a `HTTP 401` and we initiate the OIDC authentication with Keycloak.
+You can login with user: "buck", and password: "nginxFTW"

 Enjoy!